Ponderix/PMS-engine/DOCUMENTATION.md

 To upload your own maps you will need to host the website yourself, preferably on a localhost.
 Please take the [terms and conditions](LICENSE) into consideration when doing this.

 ### Instructions <a name="instructions"></a>
 For this to work you will need either SVG or topojson maps.
-They have to be as simple as possible with the only paths/polygons being those of the electoral or provincial districts.
-Note that on the topojson maps the main object has to be named `boundaries`.
+They have to be as simple as possible without any additional texts or images on them.
+It should only the electoral districts and nothing else.
+Note that the main object on the topojson maps has to be named `boundaries`.

-Once you have obtained your map, navigate to the [assets/maps](assets/maps) folder and the appropriate subfolder depending on if it is a SVG or GeoJSON, and upload the map to that folder.
+Once you have obtained your map navigate to the [assets/maps](assets/maps) folder and the appropriate subfolder, depending if it is a SVG or GeoJSON, and copy the map to that folder.

 Then navigate to the [script/map/dict.js](script/map/dict.js) file and under the `const` declaration at the top, paste this with the appropriate text filled:
 ```js